dirko/dirko.github.io/_posts/2015-05-25-Eigenlandscapes.md

 ## Larger image set
-On a slightly larger set (85 images), the most interesting images is found in the first few eigenvectors (corresponding to the largest eigenvalues):
+On a slightly larger set (85 images), the most interesting images are found in the first few eigenvectors (corresponding to the largest eigenvalues):

 ![Eigenlandscape](/images/2015-05-25-Eigenlandscapes/output_6 2.jpg "Eigenlandscape")